Lighthouse Friends Home Page

 So hail! bright beacon of the night,

-Like many lighthouses in New England, Sakonnet Point Light was damaged during the great hurricane in September, 1938.
+Like many lighthouses in New England, Sakonnet Lighthouse was damaged during the great hurricane of September 1938.
 Over seventy homes on Sakonnet Point were destroyed, and thirteen lives lost.
 Four men tried to escape the rising water by perching on the roof of a two-story home.
 The wind lifted the entire roof off the house and dropped the four men into the water near the lighthouse.
-Fortunately, a boat was able to pick them up before they were carried out to sea, and all four survived.
+Fortunately, all four survived as a boat was able to pick them up before they were carried out to sea.

 The lighthouse also somehow survived the hurricane, but a large crack was later found in the tower's base.
 The Coast Guard made the necessary repairs, including replacing the beacon with an incandescent vapor lamp, again powered by kerosene.
 A foghorn was also installed at that time.

-In 1954, the Sakonnet Point Lighthouse was severely damaged by Hurricane Carol.
+In 1954, Hurricane Carol severely damaged Sakonnet Lighthouse.
 The estimated cost of tearing the structure down and rebuilding it was $100,000.
 The Coast Guard decided the repairs were too expensive, and the station was deactivated the following year.
 The Coast Guard planned to blow the tower up, but the citizens of Little Compton objected and fought for its preservation.
 Ownership of the light was transferred to Little Compton with the proviso that the station was maintained and left permanently unlighted.

-In 1961 the lighthouse was sold for $1,300 to Carl and Carolyn Haffenreffer.
-They maintained the tower for several years and then in 1985 offered to donate the lighthouse to any nonprofit group that could raise the estimated $75,000 needed to renovate and restore the station.
-The Friends of Sakonnet Point was formed in response, and in a little more than a year was able to raise $100,000.
+In April 1961, the taxpayers of Little Compton rejected a proposal to maintain the lighthouse as a historical monument, and the following August, the government invited bids for the discontinued lighthouse with two restrictions: that no light be exhibited from the tower’s lantern room and that any salvage operations at the site be directed by the Army’s Corps of Engineers.
+Carl and Carolyn Haffenreffer’s bid of $1,111 was enough to win them a lighthouse.
+The couple maintained the tower for several years and then in 1985 offered to donate the lighthouse to any nonprofit group that could raise the estimated $75,000 needed to renovate and restore the station.
+The Friends of Sakonnet Lighthouse was formed in response, and in a little more than a year was able to raise $100,000.

 The lighthouse has since been fully and beautifully restored, although it is not open to the public.
-Sakonnet Point is one of about thirty surviving "sparkplug" lighthouses, so called because of their appearance.
-(Most of the sparkplugs were built before the gasoline engine came into common use, and so were originally referred to as "coffee pots" or sometimes "bug lights.")
+Sakonnet is one of about thirty surviving “spark plug” lighthouses, so called because of their appearance.
+(Most of the spark plugs were built before the gasoline engine came into common use, and so were originally referred to as “coffee pots” or sometimes “bug lights.”)
 The sparkplug lights were typically prefabricated on shore, barged to the site, and put into place with floating cranes.
 They are usually located offshore, and most of them are found in the Northeastern and mid-Atlantic states.

-After the station was restored, the Coast Guard made an offer to reactivate the Sakonnet Point Light, but as owners of the light, the Friends of Sakonnet Point had concerns about possible liability should a shipwreck occur near the lighthouse.
-Eventually these issues were resolved, and on March 19, 1997 the Sakonnet Point Lighthouse was relighted as an active aid to navigation during a ceremony that attracted several hundred people.
+After the station was restored, the Coast Guard made an offer to reactivate Sakonnet Lighthouse, but as owners of the light, the Friends of Sakonnet Lighthouse had concerns about possible liability should a shipwreck occur near the lighthouse.
+Eventually these issues were resolved, and on March 19, 1997 Sakonnet Lighthouse was relighted as an active aid to navigation during a ceremony that attracted several hundred people.

 References